open-xchange/appsuite-frontend/documentation/configuration/settings-list-of.md

 > Start in global addressbook when Contacts App is launched (true/false)

 **mapService**
-> Which external map service should be included to generate the href for the contact address ('google' or 'apple').
-Defaults to 'google', 'apple' only works on iOS and MacOS
+> Which external map service should be used by default to generate the href for the contact address ('google', 'osm' or 'apple').
+Defaults to 'google'. 'osm' is Open Street Maps. 'apple' only works on iOS and MacOS

 ## Addressbook picker